Cigna Arbitration Rules Are Stacked Against Workers

 LOS ANGELES (CN) — A federal judge rejected Cigna’s motion to compel arbitration of an employee’s disability discrimination lawsuit, finding its rules limit her ability to gather evidence, allow it to squelch employee testimony, and restrict the power of arbitrators.

 After Maria Macias sued Cigna Health and Life Insurance in November 2016, the insurer told U.S. District Judge Michael Fitzgerald that its former worker should arbitrate her claims.
 Macias said she injured her right knee while working as an account manager.
-After she spent several months working from home, she was fired before she could return to work after recovering, Marcias claimed.
+After she spent several months working from home, she was fired before she could return to work after recovering, Macias claimed.

-Cigna says that since 2006 it has circulated its arbitration rules in an emailed handbook it sends to new employees.
+Cigna says that since 2006 it has circulated an arbitration agreement in an emailed handbook it sends to new employees.
 The manual states that serious employment disputes should be settled by arbitration.
-Marcias acknowledged receipt of the handbook two days before she began work in September 2006, binding her to the company’s arbitration rules, Cigna said.
+Macias acknowledged receipt of the handbook two days before she began work in September 2006, binding her to the company’s arbitration rules, Cigna said.

 But on Monday, Fitzgerald found that Cigna’s arbitration rules are more restrictive than those typically administered by the American Arbitration Association, or AAA, a nonprofit that provides out-of-court services for employers, and unfairly burden Marcias.